 What is Ottawa Senators?

-This is a professional Canadian ice hockey team.
-She is based in Ottawa and hosts home games at the Canadian Tire Center.
-The club is part of the NHL, where it plays for the Atlantic Division and represents the Eastern Conference.
-It was founded in December 1990 but only officially started performing in 1992.
+It is a professional Canadian hockey team.
+It is based in Ottawa and plays home matches at the Canadian Tire Center.
+The club is part of the NHL, where it competes in the Atlantic Division and represents the Eastern Conference.
+It was founded in December 1990 but officially began competing only in 1992.

 1883 – 1917

-The first graphic symbol of the team looked like a Kolovrat, not with eight, but with nine rays.
-It looked very strange because it consisted of three legs pointing in different directions and connected in the center.
-Between each pair of limbs, double claw-like figures were depicted.
-There were three “claws” or six protruding pointed stripes.
-This Ottawa Senators logo has been dyed entirely in deep red.
-It symbolized great speed and sports passion.
-And the legs, bent at the knees, looked like stylized hockey sticks.
+The team’s first graphic symbol looked like a Kolovrat, only not with eight but with nine rays.
+It looked very strange, consisting of three legs pointing in different directions and connected in the center.
+Double claw-like figures were depicted between each pair of limbs.
+These were three “claws” or six protruding pointed stripes.
+This Ottawa Senators logo was completely painted in a rich red color.
+It symbolized tremendous speed and sports enthusiasm.
+The legs, bent at the knees, resembled stylized hockey sticks.

 1917 – 1934